Mental Capacity Act 2005: Amendments

-In response to the ruling by the European Court of Human Rights in HL v UK (2004) (the 'Bournewood' judgment) the Act was amended by the Mental Health Act 2007 in July that year.
+In response to the ruling by the European Court of Human Rights in HL v UK (2004) (the 'Bournewood' judgement) the Act was amended by the Mental Health Act 2007 in July that year.
 These additions are known as the Deprivation of Liberty Safeguards (DoLS), and were implemented in April 2009.
 These amendments created administrative procedures to ensure the Act's processes are observed in cases of adults who are, or may be, deprived of their liberty in care homes or hospitals, thus protecting health and social care providers from prosecution under human rights legislation.

 Key elements of the DoLS are that the person must be provided with a representative and given the right to challenge the deprivation of liberty through the Court of Protection, and that there must be a mechanism for the deprivation of liberty to be reviewed and monitored regularly.

 The DoLS were introduced in response to the Bournewood case, on which the European Court of Human Rights ruled in October 2004 (HL v United Kingdom) that a detention of an incapacitated patient which did not comply with Article 5 of the European Convention on Human Rights had taken place; in particular, a person who is detained must be told the reasons for the detention and must also, under Article 5(4), have the right of speedy access to a court to appeal against the detention.

 Mental Capacity (Amendment) Act 2019

 The Mental Capacity (Amendment) Act 2019 (c.
 18) was passed in May 2019.

 This act will replace DoLS with a new legal framework called Liberty Protection Safeguards (LPS).
 These will be used for anyone 16 or above who lacks capacity rather than 18 as previously used in DoLS.
 The "acid test' from the Cheshire West case remains, there is still no statutory definition of deprivation of liberty.
 The target date for implementation was October 2020, but it was announced by Helen Whately, Minister for Care, in July 2020 that the implementation would be delayed, with full implementation expected by April 2022.
-Some of this delay was attributed to the Coronavirus disease 2019 pandemic.
+Some of this delay was attributed to the COVID-19 pandemic.
 During this period a draft Code of practice will be produced which will go out to public consultation.
-On 4 April 2023 a further delay was announced by the government, who stated that any implementation is likely to be beyond the life of the present Parliament.
+On 4 April 2023 a further delay was announced by the government, who stated that any implementation is likely to be beyond the life of that Parliament.
+On 18 October 2025, the new government (DHSC) announced that it intended to implement LPS and would launch a public consultation in the first half of 2026 on LPS, and subsequently create an updated Mental Capacity Act Code of Practice.